iduart/rock-paper-scissors/README.md

 1. `npm i`
 1. `npm start`

-Note: Environemt file is in the repository intencionally (I know it should not be there).
+Note: Environemt file is in the repository intencionally (I know it should not be there)